Here is the definition that the Content Marketing Institute gives:

 Probably not the kind of advice you expected to hear.
 But it’s one that has proven to be effective in the decision making process.

 Take the perfectionist for example.
-This individual combs through every detail, carefully weighs all the options, then makes a final decision.
+This individual combs through every detail, carefully weigh all the options, then makes a final decision.
 In certain areas like sports, we look at perfectionists with awe as they hold themselves to a higher standard and strive for excellence.
 They push past boundaries by setting incredible goals that others would shrink away from.

 These individuals are similar to maximizers.
 They spend enormous amounts of energy to make the best possible decisions.
 In other words, they overthink and want to avoid bad choices at all costs.

-At the other end of the spectrum, you have what are called satisficers, a term first coined by economist Herbert Simon in 1956.
+At the other end of the spectrum, you have what is called satisficers, a term first coined by economist Herbert Simon in 1956.
 These are individuals who are content with “good enough.”
 Unlike maximizers, they look for and choose adequate solutions that fit their needs.
 One would think that maximizers are content with their choices but research says otherwise.
 Maximizers tend to be less happy with their decisions whereas satisficers tend to be more pleased.

 Takeaway: Overthinking comes at a cost and it can actually lead to dissatisfaction.
 For now, settle for an adequate design for your blog.
 You can always change how your site looks later on.